Providers and Practitioners

 Loki Atkinson, Therapy Dog

 I am a newer dog to the Atkinson family.
-I’m only 2 years old so I still have my puppy personality, but I’m VERY gentle and LOVE to be patted.
+I became an Atkinson in 2015 and I still have my puppy personality, but I’m VERY gentle and LOVE to be patted.
 I may even try to lick your face!
 I am a chocolate Lab Mix and I was a stray adopted through Labs4Rescue like my best friend, Ginger, so no one knows much about my history.
 If you ever hear me bark don’t be concerned…I only want treats or to go outside!
 Just like Ginger I have no qualms about staying behind the desk to bother the AFP office workers or sprawl out in the Provider’s Office, so please let anyone who works here know if you’re uncomfortable around or allergic to dogs and they’ll make sure I stay in the back!

 Shannon Turgeon, Clinical Supervisor